-The Multi-Academy Trust has been unable to obtain the property valuation at conversion for Fosse Mead Primary Academy at the time of approval of the 2022 financial statements.
-The land and buildings valuation will be brought into the financial statements when an independent valuation is received and will be reflected as a prior year adjustment in the 31 August 2023 financial statements.
+The Multi-Academy Trust was unable to obtain the property valuation at conversion for Fosse Mead Primary Academy at the time of approval of the 2022 financial statements.
+The land and buildings valuation has been brought into the financial statements and reflected as a prior year adjustment in the 31 August 2023 financial statements.